ricardodpcosta/ScholarPy/CONTRIBUTING.md

 * Enhancement of documentation.
 * Resolution of issues.

-The simplest route is to check the contact details in the `README.md` file and **send an email with your suggestions and proposals**.
+The simplest route is to check the contact details in the `README.md` file and **send an email with your ideas and suggestions**.
 Alternatively, you can always follow the usual GitHub route described below.

 ---

 ### 1. Addition of tools

-Each tool should reside in the `scripts/` folder and be accompanied by clear usage instructions in the `README.md` file.
+Each tool must be located within the `scripts/` directory and include comprehensive usage instructions clearly documented in the `README.md` file.

 Follow these style guidelines: